 - If the infection and the clot are not treated, they can cause the death of the tissues.

-If you have a blood clot in your leg, you may notice:
+If you have a blood clot in your leg, you will have these signs and symptoms:

 - Swelling of the affected leg